-We have special relationships with Devonshire House our local residential home.
+We have special relationships with Devonshire House our local Residential Care Home.
 Children read weekly with residents and many special events are shared throughout the year, such as planting and the Big Bird Watch.
 Children lead collective worship at Devonshire House each half term.